 Types Of Child Custody Investigations

-A parent is within their rights to hire a private investigator to carry out investigations on the other party, to determine if indeed they are suitable to take care of the child.
+A parent is within their rights to hire a Child Custody Investigation In Toronto to carry out investigations on the other party, to determine if indeed they are suitable to take care of the child.
 They can even ask their lawyer to hire a private investigator on their behalf.
 This could be in an effort to discredit their partner or in the case of shared custody, to simply ascertain that they can take care of the children.

 Some also hire private investigators in order to determine their partner’s true financial worth in case there are alimony charges filed together with the custody case.